center-key/fetch-json/README.md

 ## A) Make REST Easy
 **fetch-json** is a lightweight JavaScript library to reduce the boilerplate code needed to make HTTP calls to JSON endpoints.
+The minified JS file is under 4 KB.

 **fetch-json** automatically:  <!-- sync with docs/index.html -->
 1. Adds the HTTP header `Content-Type: application/json` to ensure the correct data type